-Tim Sheard work performed at OGI School of Science & Engineering, Oregon Health & Science University author's current affliation Portland State University sheard@cs.pdx.edu
+Tim Sheard\ OGI School of Science & Engineering Oregon Health & Science University sheard@cse.ogi.edu

 Abstract

 This paper explores a new point in the design space of formal reasoning systems - part programming language, part logical framework.
 The system is built on a programming language where the user expresses equality constraints between types and the type checker then enforces these constraints.
 This simple extension to the type system allows the programmer to describe properties of his program in the types of witness objects which can be thought of as concrete evidence that the program has the property desired.
 These techniques and two other rich typing mechanisms, rank-N polymorphism and extensible kinds, create a powerful new programming idiom for writing programs whose types enforce semantic properties.